ocaml-multicore/kcas/README.md

 associations and a doubly-linked list to keep track of the order in which associations have been accessed.
 Whenever an association is accessed, the corresponding linked list node is added or moved to one end of the list.
-When the cache overflows, the association whose node is at the other end the list is removed.
+When the cache overflows, the association whose node is at the other end of the list is removed.

 The **kcas_data** package conveniently provides a [`Hashtbl`](https://ocaml-multicore.github.io/kcas/doc/kcas_data/Kcas_data/Hashtbl/index.html)